Eclypses/mte-relay-server/README.md

 - Build the Docker image with `docker build . -t mte-relay-server`
 - Run the Docker container with the command `docker compose up`

-### Settings Adapters
+### Settings Adapter

 If you don't want to (or can't) use a yaml file to load settings, you can write your own settings adapter.
-The settings adapter must export a function that returns a promise that resolves to a settings object with all the required settings (see above).
+The settings adapter must export a function that returns a promise that resolves to a settings object with all the required settings (see [Configuration Options](#configuration-options)).

 ```javascript
 module.exports = async function () {